PDKetchum/module-1-code-refractoring/README.md

 To fulfill my client's user story request, I created a codebase that followed their accesibility standards to optimize their search engines.

-I reviewed edited their html and css files to make sure:
+I reviewed and edited their html and css files to make sure:

 - All links were working correctly
 - To consolidate CSS selectors and properties